G4-2.jpg

 Gabriela Denise Frank is a writer, editor, and educator living in the Pacific Northwest.

 As an artist and educator, I believe in the power of literary art as a tool for transformation.
-Through words written, spoken, and sung we can embrace the radical vulnerability of being connected to everything.
+Words written, spoken, and sung help us understand the radical vulnerability of being connected to everything—including each other.

 Literary Art Installations